mahmoud/sedimental/entries/the_packaging_gradient.md

 packages.
 One detail, not relevant then, but relevant now, is how PayPal used a separate rpmdb for PayPal-specific packages, maintaining a clear divide between application and base system.

+# Aside: Security

+The further down the list you come, the harder it gets to update components of your package.
+This doesn't mean that it's harder to update in general, but it is still a consideration, when for years the approach has been to have system administrators and other technicians handle certain kinds of infrastructure updates.

+For example, if a kernel security issue emerges, and you're deploying containers, the host system's kernel can be updated without requiring a new build on behalf of the application.
+If you deploy VM images, you'll need a new build.
+Whether or not this dynamic makes one option more secure is still a matter of debate.

 -----